Show All Answers

-Any homeowner must obtain the proper building permits from the City for structural work on their homes, in order to ensure that building codes are satisfied.
+Any homeowner must obtain the proper building permits from the City for structural, mechanical, electric and plumbing work on their homes, in order to ensure that building codes are satisfied.
+Contact 816-439-4535 with any questions.
 Exterior work on homes within the historic districts must also be reviewed by the Historic District Review Commission (HDRC) to ensure that the historic character of the home is not compromised.
 Once the proposed changes have been approved by the HDRC, a Certificate of Appropriateness (COA) will be issued.

 COA Application »